dask/design-docs/001-collection-backend-dispatching.md

 ## Alternatives

-The primary alternative to the dispatch-based changes proposed here is to standardize the `engine=` argument for all input-IO functions in the Array and DataFrame collection APIs.
-The defaults for this `engine` arguments could depend on one or more fields in `dask.config`, but the logic for selecting/using the desired backend would need to be added to every IO function.
-There are already a few Dask-DataFrame IO functions (e.g. `read_parquet`, `read_json`) that leverage an `engine` keyword to  effectively utilize different library backends for IO.
-However, the specific usage of `engine=` is inconsistent between the various IO functions, and does **not** necessarily correspond to the use of a distinct dataframe (or array) backend library.
+The primary alternative to the dispatch-based changes proposed here is to standardize the `engine=` argument for all creation functions in the Array and DataFrame collection APIs.
+The defaults for this `engine` arguments could depend on one or more fields in `dask.config`, but the logic for selecting/using the desired backend would need to be added to every creation function.
+There are already a few Dask-DataFrame creation functions (e.g. `read_parquet`, `read_json`) that leverage an `engine` keyword to  effectively utilize different library backends for creation.
+However, the specific usage of `engine=` is inconsistent between the various creation functions, and does **not** necessarily correspond to the use of a distinct dataframe (or array) backend library.
 In fact, the “pandas” backend already supports multiple engine options in `read_parquet`, and so the concept of an “engine” is already a bit different from that of a DataFrame “backend”.
 Therefore, it may be a significant challenge to design a general mapping between `engine` options and registered backends.

 The alternative to the entry point-registration process proposed here is to follow the approach currently employed for `dask.utils.Dispatch`, where the user is expected to explicitly import the external code to ensure the alternative backend is properly registered.
 Otherwise, the backend definition would need to exist within the Dask source code itself.

 ## Discussion

+### Revision Notes

+- September 13, 2022: Automated library-fallback behavior has been removed from the proposal.
+It is now the responsibility of the backed to implement and document fallback behavior if/when desired.

 ### Open Questions

-#### Supporting multiple fallback options

-**Relevant review comments**:

-- "Should the user be able to control what library they fallback to?
-I am imagining a future where you might want to fallback from sparse to either pandas or cudf." -jsignell

-**Notes**:

-- The proposed design requires every new backend-entrypoint definition to define a `fallback` property.
-The entrypoint must also implement the necessary logic to **move** data from the dedicated fallback library.
-- It should be possible to support multiple fallback options within the external `DaskBackendIOEntrypoint.fallback` definition.
-It may make sense to add an official config option for this in Dask (e.g. `"dataframe.backend.fallback-library"`).
-However, it would need to be the responsibility of the external entrypoint definition to use and validate this field.

-#### Defining dispatchable IO functions

-**Notes**:

-- The current design explicitly discourages the use of `NotImplementedError` in the interest of supporting seamless fallback behavior.
-Therefore, we cannot simply define all dispatchable functions at the `DaskBackendIOEntrypoint` level (or in collection-specific subclasses).
-This limitation means that the "dispatchable" functions will need to be advertised in the documentation.

 #### Moving backend-specific code